Last updated on July 20th, 2022 at 07:15 am

 Well, it all comes to UX ultimately.
-Because as an advertiser, winning audience is all you are aiming for, an ad should be designed as such it delivers an overall soothing experience to the user.
+Because as an advertiser, winning an audience is all you are aiming for, an ad should be designed as such it delivers an overall soothing experience to the user.
 It must not be intrusive at all.
-So planning the journey of an ad UX can help you instilling brand loyalty.
+So planning the journey of an ad UX can help you instill brand loyalty.

 - Banner Ads are prone to what is known as “banner blindness”.
 That is because users barely pay attention to the banners appearing in the corners of their screens.
 The user simply dismisses it.
 Also due to the size of the ads, users accidentally tend to click on it instead of closing.

 - Interstitial ads, although intrude the user attention because of its bigger size, but they do so in very logical instances like natural transitions during levels of a game or while surfing from one page to another.